…of making many books there is no end; and much study is a weariness of the flesh.

 Ecclesiastes, chapter 12, verse 12

 I’ve spent most of my life in schools — seven years in primary, six in secondary, two as a cleaner and thirty-eight years as a janny.
 That’s fifty-three for those of you who didn’t pay attention in arithmetic.
 That’s a long time, and I’m still unsure what schools are or what they’re for.
-Shall we attempt a bit of Socratic dialogue?
+Let’s start with what they are for; shall we attempt a bit of Socratic dialogue?

 ——So Xenophon, you say that you know what schools are for?